chiefabel7/azure-compute-docs/articles/virtual-machines/disks-instant-access-snapshots.md

 ## Snapshots of Premium SSD, Standard SSD, and Standard HDD disks

-Premium SSD, Standard SSD, and Standard HDD disk snapshots all are instant access snapshots, and can be immediately used to create new disks of any disk type, download underlying data, or copied to other Azure regions.
-Immediately after being created, snapshots of Premium SSD, Standard SSD, and Standard HDD disks support SAS URI generation so you can securely download data.
+Premium SSD, Standard SSD, and Standard HDD disk snapshots are all instant access snapshots by default and can be immediately used to create new disks of any disk type.
+Immediately being created, snapshots support SAS URI generation so you can securely download data.
 You can also immediately copy snapshots of these disks to other Azure regions for regional disaster recovery.
+Azure automatically initiates data copy from the disk to the snapshots in the background.

-Azure automatically initiates a background data copy from the snapshot to the disk, during which the disk experiences a temporary performance drop until the background copy completes.
-Disks created from these snapshots experience a temporary degradation of performance until the background data copy completes.
-To reduce latency, store your snapshots on Premium Storage instead of Standard Storage.
+Disks created from snapshots can be attached to running VMs immediately, and Azure automatically initiates background data copy to hydrate the disk from snapshot data.
+Disks experience a temporary degradation of performance until the background data copy completes.
+To reduce latency, use store your snapshots on Premium Storage instead of Standard Storage.

 ### Limitations

-- You can't use the CompletionPercent property to gauge the progress of the background data copy for snapshots created from Premium SSD, Standard SSD, and Standard HDD disks, or for the disk hydration process from those snapshots.
+- You can't use the `CompletionPercent` property to gauge the progress of the background data copy for snapshots created from Premium SSD, Standard SSD, and Standard HDD disks, or for the disk hydration process from those snapshots.
 It always reports 100%, even while in progress.
 - Premium SSD, Standard SSD, and Standard HDD disks created from snapshots will experience temporary performance degradation until the background copy completes.
 To reduce latency, use Premium Storage snapshots.

-## Snapshots of Ultra Disks and Premium SSD v2
+## Snapshots of Ultra Disks and Premium SSD v2 (Instant Access Preview)

-Snapshots of Ultra Disks and Premium SSD v2 aren't instant access snapshots, unless you're using the instant access preview.
-Snapshots of Ultra Disks and Premium SSD v2 disks can't be used until the background data copy completes.
-You can monitor the background data copy by [checking the snapshot status](disks-incremental-snapshots.md#check-snapshot-status).
+By default, snapshots of Ultra and Premium SSD v2 disks can't be used until the snapshot’s background data copy completes.
+To enable immediate use without waiting for the background copy, you must explicitly set the Instant Access property during snapshot creation.

-### Instant Access Snapshots of Ultra Disks and Premium SSD v2 (preview)

-For snapshots of Ultra Disks and Premium SSD v2 disks, instant access snapshots are available as a preview.
-When you create an instant access snapshot of an Ultra Disk or a Premium SSD v2 disk, you can immediately use that snapshot to create a new disk.
-The background data copy from the source disk to the new snapshot must complete before you can download the underlying data or copy the snapshot to another Azure region.
-Ultra Disks and Premium SSD v2 disks  created from instant access snapshots are rapidly hydrated with minimal performance impact.
+Instant Access is a new snapshot attribute available when creating snapshots from Ultra and Premium SSD v2 disks.
+Once specified, the snapshot remains in Instant Access state for the duration defined by `InstantAccessDurationMins`.
+You can use snapshot in instant access state to create disks immediately - no need to wait for the snapshot background data copy to complete.
+Newly restored disks are rapidly hydrated with minimal performance impact.

+After specified `InstantAccessDurationMins`, the snapshot becomes to a Standard Storage snapshot and remains usable if background data copy completes.
+You can monitor its state using the `SnapshotAccessState` property.
+Until the data is fully copied to Standard Storage, snapshots in Instant Access state rely on the availability of the source disk and do not protect against zonal outages.
+To protect against disk and zonal failures, snapshots must complete background data copy, you can monitor the background data copy by checking [checking the snapshot status](disks-incremental-snapshots.md#check-snapshot-status).

-#### Limitations
+### Limitations

 - Only Ultra Disks and Premium SSD v2 disks can be created from instant access snapshots of Ultra Disks and Premium SSD v2 disks
-- Instant access duration must be between 60 and 300 minutes
+- `InstantAccessDurationMins` must be between 60 and 300 minutes
 - Instant access snapshots count towards the Ultra Disk and Premium SSD v2 limit of three in-progress snapshots per disk
 - You can create up to 15 disks concurrently, from instant access snapshots of an individual disk
-- You can't use an instant access snapshot to create an Ultra Disk or a Premium SSD v2 disk larger than the source disk's size
+- You can't use an instant access snapshot to create an Ultra Disk or a Premium SSD v2 disk larger than the snapshot's size
 - If a disk is being hydrated from a snapshot, you can't create an instant access snapshot of that disk
     - Check the `CompletionPercent` property of the disk, if it's below 100 then it's currently being hydrated
 - Instant access snapshots of Ultra Disks or Premium SSD v2 disks can't be copied across regions and the underlying data can't be downloaded until the background data copy completes
     - Check the `CompletionPercent` property on the snapshot, when it reaches 100 then it can be copied across regions and the underlying data can be downloaded
 - The encryption property of a disk created from an instant access snapshot can't be updated during disk hydration and you can't update the encryption settings for Ultra Disk or a Premium SSD v2 disk that currently have instant access snapshots
-- Attaching a Premium SSD v2 disk across fault domains (using either a VM in an availability set or a Virtual Machine Scale Set) triggers the background data copy and prevents you from creating an instant access snapshot during the copy
+- Attaching Ultra and Premium SSD v2 disk across fault domains (using either a VM in an availability set or a Virtual Machine Scale Set) triggers the background data copy and prevents you from creating an instant access snapshot during the copy.
-- Premium SSD v2 disks that currently have instant access snapshots can't be attached across fault domains
+- Ultra and Premium SSD v2 disks that have active instant access snapshots can't be attached across fault domains
+- To use Instant Access with Ultra disks, ensure the snapshot is created from a non-shared new Ultra disk.

-#### Regional availability
+### Regional availability

-Instant access snapshots are currently supported in France Central and North Central US.
+Instant access snapshots are currently supported in France Central, East Asia, Brazil South, Brazil Southeast, UK West, North Central US, Poland Central, Switzerland North, South Africa North, Japan East, Australia Central, Qatar Central, and Norway East.

 #### Billing of instant access snapshots of Ultra Disks and Premium SSD v2 disks

-During preview, there's no billing for instant access snapshots for Ultra Disks and Premium SSD v2 disks.
+During preview, there's no billing for Instant access snapshots for Ultra Disks and Premium SSD v2 disks.
+Learn more about Instant Access Snapshot pricing in [here](https://aka.ms/InstantAccessPricingPlaceHolder).

 ### Create an instant access snapshot